yt-project/yt/doc/source/developing/building_the_docs.rst

 After you have made your modifications to the docs, you will want to make sure that they render the way you expect them to render.
 For more information on this, see the section on :ref:`docs_build`.
-Unless you're contributing cookbook recipes or notebooks which require a dynamical build, you can probably get away with just doing a 'quick' docs build.
+Unless you're contributing cookbook recipes or notebooks which require a dynamic build, you can probably get away with just doing a 'quick' docs build.

 When you have completed your documentation additions, commit your changes to your repository and make a pull request in the same way you would contribute